-The History discipline at the International School of Lyon follows the Cambridge IGCSE 20th Century option exploring a breadth study on International Relations between 1919 and c2000.
+The History discipline at the International School of Lyon follows the Cambridge IGCSE 20th Century option B exploring a breadth study on International Relations between 1919 and c1990.
 A more in depth inquiry of Germany between 1919 and 1945 is also undertaken.
-The course involves the investigation of significant historical events through various activities such as empathy based role play and drama ,artistic impression and the art of inference, inquiry based learning / research and the exploration of Historian's craft.
-Active history inquiry is based on and structured around the following key concepts and skills.
+The course involves the investigation of significant historical events through various activities such as empathy based role play and drama , analysis of primary and secondary sources, skills of inference, inquiry based learning / research and presentation and an exploration of how we can learn from the events of the past.
+Active historical inquiry is based on and structured around the following key concepts and skills.